-Goats and pigs have some similarities, in that they both live on farms.
-But they also have a lot of differences, such as requirements for living, and their display of social behaviors.
+Goats and pigs have some similarities in that they both live on farms.
+But they also have a lot of differences, such as living requirements and their display of social behaviors.
 They can both get a little wild sometimes.

 Can goats and pigs live together?
 Goats and pigs can live together, but there are a lot of risks with very little benefits.
 These two animals don’t always live in harmony.
 Pigs can be aggressive to goats and, in some cases, have been known to eat baby goats.